gregorycrane/CrosbySchaeffer2.0/chaps/lesson01.md

 (c) The dative suggests relations like those with "to" or "for" in English.
-"Dative" is derived from the Latin <foreign xml:lang="lat">dare</foreign>, <gloss>to give</gloss> and the classic use of the dative is in a sentence like "he gives a gift to his brother."
+"Dative" is derived from the Latin "dare", *to give* and the classic use of the dative is in a sentence like "he gives a gift to his brother."
 The dative frequently denotes the indirect object :

 | Greek | English |
 | --- | -- |